tomcarbon/Quick-Note/README.md

  **INSTALLATION:**

- The following has been tested on ubuntu 20.10:
+ The following has been tested on ubuntu 20.04 and 20.10:

        make
        [SUDO] make install